* Risk appetite rises on cooperation with Ukraine

 NEW YORK, July 22 Global equity markets and the

-dollar rode a rebound in risk appetite on Tuesday, lifting the
+dollar rode a rebound in risk appetite on Tuesday that lifted

-S&P 500 to a record high, helped by signs of cooperation from
+the S&P 500 to a record high on signs of cooperation from

-Ukraine's pro-Russian separatists over the downing of the
+Ukraine's pro-Russian separatists over last week's downing of a

 After days of uncertainty, a train carrying the remains of

-some of the almost 300 victims arrived in Ukrainian government
+some of the almost 300 airliner victims arrived in Ukrainian

 authorities the aircraft's flight recorders.